julian-klode/lingolang/docs/basics.md

 }
 ```

-An object implements an interface if it implements all methods; for example, the following interface `MyMethoder` is implemented by `*SomeType` (notice the pointer), and values of `*SomeType` can thus be used as values of `MyMethoder`.
+An object implements an interface if it implements all methods; for example, the following interface `MyMethoder` is implemented by `*SomeType` (note the pointer), and values of `*SomeType` can thus be used as values of `MyMethoder`.
 The most basic interface is `interface{}`, that is an interface with an empty method set - any object satisfies that interface.
 ```go
 type MyMethoder interface {
     MyMethod()